romainjacquet/chirpstack-helm/README.md

 The project is currently a testbed.
 Below are a list of the future steps:

-  - [ ] testing with a hardware gateway
+  - [ X ] testing with a hardware gateway
   - [ ] include an integration to mongoDB
   - [ ] integrate the Kalisio maps to view data
   - [ ] protect all service with a Keycloak webportal